Thomega35/ScreepsIA/README.md

 # Yet Another Screeps AI

-You will find here the script which control my units online and helped me learn JavaScript.
+You will find here the script which control my units online and helped me learn Typescript.